-0.11 Other regulatory authorities may have an interest in land affected by contamination.
+- 0.11 Other regulatory authorities may have an interest in land affected by contamination.
 It may be necessary at any stage of the site investigation, risk assessment or remediation process to notify any unexpected events or change in outcomes to these regulatory authorities.
-The most likely situations are:

-- The Environmental Health department of the district council should be informed if contaminants are found on a site where the presence of contamination has not been formally recognised through the planning process, if it is found that contaminants from the site are affecting other land or if contaminants are reaching the site from neighbouring land.
+The most likely situations are: - The Environmental Health department of the district council should be informed if contaminants are found on a site where the presence of contamination has not been formally recognised through the planning process, if it is found that contaminants from the site are affecting other land or if contaminants are reaching the site from neighbouring land.
 Additional discussions may also be required if the contamination identified differs from that which has been previously discussed and agreed with the local planning authority (LPA) or Environmental Health department. - As redevelopment is the most favoured means of dealing with land affected by contaminants, all land quality issues should be set out in documents in support of planning approval sent to the local planning authority.
+As designs are refined it may be necessary to inform the LPA of any impacts the design changes may have on the risk assessment and remediation strategy.

+9 Environmental Protection (Duty of Care (England)) Regulations 1991, as amended (SI 1991/2839 and SI 2003/63).

+10 Planning Policy Guidance Note PPG 23 Planning and pollution control, DoE, 1997.

-As designs are refined it may be necessary to inform the LPA of any impacts the design changes may have on the risk assessment and remediation strategy. - The Environment Agency has a number of relevant duties at sites where contamination may be an issue; in particular these include specific duties relating to waste management and the protection of water quality and resources.
+- The Environment Agency has a number of relevant duties at sites where contamination may be an issue; in particular these include specific duties relating to waste management and the protection of water quality and resources.
 Sites may be of concern to the Environment Agency where there is a potential impact on controlled waters, if the site is designated as a Special Site under Part IIA of the Environmental Protection Act 1991, where an authorisation may be required or specific hazards are found.
-The local Environment Agency office should be contacted to identify if there are any relevant issues. - Some remedial measures may themselves require prior authorisation from the Environment Agency including abstraction licensing for groundwater treatment and waste management licensing for a number of activities involving contaminated soils.
+The local Environment Agency office should be contacted to identify if there are any relevant issues. - Some remedial measures may themselves require prior authorisation from the Environment Agency including abstraction licensing for groundwater treatment and waste management licensing for a number of activities involving contaminated soils. - Working on contaminated land can be hazardous.

-- BRE for Scottish Office Design guidance on flood damage for dwellings, 1996. - CIRIA/Environment Agency Flood products.
-Using flood protection products - a guide for home owners, 2003.
-Available from: www.ciria. org/flooding. - 11 Environmental Protection (Duty of Care (England)) Regulations 1991, as amended (SI 1991/2839 and SI 2003/63). - 12 Planning Policy Guidance Note PPG 23 Planning and pollution control, DoE, 1997.

-Working on contaminated land can be hazardous.
 The risks should be assessed to meet the requirements of the Construction (Design and Management) Regulations 1994.
 Working procedures should be in accordance with the Construction (Health, Safety and Welfare) Regulations 1996.
 It may be necessary to give notice to the Health and Safety Executive prior to work starting.